shaneholloman/fabric/patterns/write_essay/system.md

 The prohibition will be strongest when the group is nervous.
 The irony of Galileo's situation was that he got in trouble for repeating Copernicus's ideas.
 Copernicus himself didn't.
 In fact, Copernicus was a canon of a cathedral, and dedicated his book to the pope.
 But by Galileo's time the church was in the throes of the Counter-Reformation and was much more worried about unorthodox ideas.

 To launch a taboo, a group has to be poised halfway between weakness and power.
 A confident group doesn't need taboos to protect it.
 It's not considered improper to make disparaging remarks about Americans, or the English.
 And yet a group has to be powerful enough to enforce a taboo.
-Coprophiles, as of this writing, don't seem to be numerous or energetic enough to have had their interests promoted to a lifestyle.
+Coprophilia, as of this writing, don't seem to be numerous or energetic enough to have had their interests promoted to a lifestyle.

 I suspect the biggest source of moral taboos will turn out to be power struggles in which one side only barely has the upper hand.
 That's where you'll find a group powerful enough to enforce taboos, but weak enough to need them.